desmondhkliu/desmondhkliu.github.io/docs/java_patterns.markdown

+---
+layout: page
+title: Java Patterns
+---

 1. Singleton Pattern
 A singleton ensures that only one instance of a class exists throughout the application lifecycle.
 It’s often used for shared resources like configuration, logging, or connection pools.

 Thread-Safety
 In multi-threaded environments, multiple threads might try to create the singleton simultaneously — leading to multiple instances or race conditions.